 Here are a few things you should know about Invisalign attachments:

 The attachments are tooth-coloured.
 The position and shape will vary depending on why they are needed.
 At the end of treatment, they are polished off and retainers are arranged to maintain your final result.

 2. They’re Anchors for the Aligners

 The attachments are like anchors that help the aligners move your teeth according to your personalised treatment plan.
 They click into your aligners to make the trays more secure and help your bite move into the desired position.

 Attachments have the potential to help people with more complicated cases become candidates for Invisalign treatment.

 3. A Snug Fit for your Aligners

-Book an appointment with Dr. Fine (specialist Orthodontist) today to find out if you’re a candidate for Invisalign.
+Book an appointment with Dr. Fine (specialist Orthodontist) today if you would like to find out the best treatment options for your unique case.